 There are no national licensing or education programs, but individual states apply their own rules.

 For example, if you want to become a budtender in Colorado, you must adhere to its Marijuana Enforcement Division (MED) rules.
 Otherwise, you can’t get a job in this field.

 To apply, you must be a Colorado resident, have a Colorado Driver’s License, and show a utility bill.
 Applicants must be aged 21+ and must have no felony conviction related to the use, possession, or distribution of a controlled substance.

 Use sites such as THCJobs, Cannabis Jobs Board, and Ganjapreneur to see if there are any budtender jobs near you.
 In some cases, you may have to start in a different position, such as cashier, volunteer, or bud trimmer.

 Once you receive an interview, make sure you research the company and be armed with a long list of questions.
 Great examples of questions to ask include:

 - Has this company done anything that makes you especially proud?

 - If you could take a rule from a different state and apply it here, what would that rule be?

-If you have a love of marijuana, becoming a budtender could be a dream role.
-However, don’t assume it is an ‘easy’ job, because it is anything but.
-As the face of the dispensary, you are expected to be polite and helpful to customers.
+If you have a love of marijuana, becoming a budtender is potentially a dream role.
+However, don’t assume it is an ‘easy’ job because it is anything but.
+As the face of the dispensary, you must be polite and helpful to customers.
 This means possessing an enormous array of knowledge relating to your dispensary’s products, industry trends, and specific strains to help a patient’s condition.

 While the pay is reasonable as far as entry-level jobs go, most dispensaries don’t offer additional benefits.
 However, you can work your way up the ladder to become the manager of the dispensary.
 Best of all, you’re surrounded by marijuana and weed lovers all day long!